learnwithsumit/ic-webinar-1/README.md

-## Enhance the front-end with React
+## Create a backend API with Node.js and Express

-Use React to build reusable components and manage the app’s state efficiently.
+Set up a server to handle data requests and responses and save data in file system.